Graduate Studies Frequently Asked Questions for International Students

 - You need to submit satisfactory verification of financial support and deposit required of international students.
 Full sponsorship or assistantship may meet the requirement.

-- The KSU Global Education Office will then process and send you Form I-20.
+- The KSU International Student Experiences will then process and send you Form I-20.

-- The Office of International Affairs can provide additional information related to specific needs and services for International students.
+- The KSU Office of Global Strategies and International Affairs can provide additional information related to specific needs and services for International students.

 You are an international student (or applicant) if you are NOT a U.S. citizen, an immigrant, or a green card holder.
 International applicants include students who hold U.S. visas, such as F-1, J-1 Exchange Visitors, H-1, dependent visas or any other non-immigrant classifications.
 International students must have a visa status that allows academic study at Kentucky State University.